 Define the Neighbourhood Area (the area you want your plan to cover)

 Engage the community and gather evidence on the key issues to be addressed within the plan

 Prepare and consult on a draft Neighbourhood Plan

 Independent examination of the Neighbourhood Plan

 Community referendum on the Neighbourhood Plan

-Responsibility for preparing a Neighbourhood Plan rests with the relevant parish or town council(s), or, in cases where there is no such body, a properly constituted neighbourhood forum.
+Responsibility for preparing a Neighbourhood Plan rests with the relevant town or parish councils, or, in cases where there is no such body, a properly constituted neighbourhood forum.

-We support parish and town councils in the district that are developing a Neighbourhood Plan and can provide advice and guidance throughout the process.
-The Council will also organise the independent examination and referendum stages.
+We support town and parish councils in the district that are developing a Neighbourhood Plan and can provide advice and guidance throughout the process.
+The council will also organise the independent examination and referendum stages.